SimonDosda/SimonDosda.github.io/_posts/2021-05-31-screenshots-ubuntu .markdown

 ## _Peek_, to record animated GIFs

-While 90% of my need are covered by _Flameshot_, there is times when I don't want to take a static screenshot but instead an animated capture of my screen.
+While 90% of my need are covered by _Flameshot_, there are times when I don't want to take a static screenshot but instead an animated capture of my screen.

 I find this particularly useful when I want to show a feature or a bug that occurs after an action like a click.
 For instance to show the features of _Flameshot_ as I did in the first part of this article!